hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

     * Deletion of existing resources
     * Additional actions as defined in /actions/* namespaces
     * Webhook API calls
-  3. The target of the action (any resource exposed by APIv2)
+  3. The target of the action (any resource exposed by the V2 API)
   4. The time that the action occurred
   5. Where the action was taken (web/API request, background job, etc.)

-## Log Format
+### Log Format

-Log entries are in JSON, just like other terraform logs.
-Most audit log entries will be formatted like this:
+Log entries are in JSON, just like other Terraform logs.
+Most audit log entries are formatted like this:

 ``` json
 {